Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Related Works

-\paragraph{Self-play and curriculum RL.} Agents trained on a fixed data distribution are often brittle and may struggle to adapt to the real world~\citep{open}.
+With the history of machine learning, it is not new that self-play and data exploration brings intelligence (\eg~\citet{schmidhuber1991possibility}).
+We believe, to our knowledge, \method\ is among the first empirical works that systematically studied adaptive prompt evolving in RL post-training on large-scale LLM benchmarks.
+Below, viewing from different directions, we list \method's distinct impact and contribution. \paragraph{Self-improving algorithms and iterative optimization.} This line of work focuses on iteratively generating samples from the response policy and continuously re-training the policy by selected self-generated samples.
+Major works include ReST~\citep{rest, rest_em}, STaR~\citep{star}, RFT~\citep{rft}, RAFT~\citep{raft}, self-improving LLMs~\citep{llm-can-self-improve, self-reward}; in the context of preference optimization, iterative DPO~\citep{snorkel,xiong2024iterative,rpo} has proven effective.
+Most works focus on self-training by improving in $\calY \mid \calX$, while we \textbf{jointly optimize} both responses and prompts via generative exploration in $(\calX, \calY)$, allowing for continual RLHF. \paragraph{Prompt synthesis for language models.} Major works include Self-Instruct~\citep{self-instruct}, WizardLM~\citep{wizardlm,wizardmath}, Self-Align~\citep{self-align}, EvoPrompt~\citep{evoprompt}, Magpie~\citep{magpie}, etc. \method~is orthogonal to them since any such method can be plugged in as the $\texttt{ evolve}(\cdot)$ for the creator (note we contribute to a small trick with BoN tree in $\S$~\ref{sec:method}).
+We focus on the \textbf{RL post-training} phase, while those works are primarily SFT.
+Importantly, our work proposes \textbf{an adaptive metric} to sample and evolve prompts -- a secret sauce is that prompts shall be prioritized \emph{w.r.t.} the \emph{informativeness}, whereas prior works mostly evolve \textit{uniformly}~\citep{self-reward}.
+Furthermore, most works evolves in an \emph{offline} manner, while \method, to our knowledge, is the first framework that supports \textbf{online/on-policy evolving} in general RL post-training. \paragraph{Active and curriculum learning.} This line of works re-order training examples for efficiency~\citep{bengio2009curriculum,rho-loss,ordered-sgd}, with recent LLM-related works~\citep{active-pl,active-rlhf} (note those are done at a much smaller scale compared to \method).
+In contrast, \method\ breaks free from the static paradigm, not only re-orders data but also \textbf{generatively creates} new data, yielding significant gains (\S~\ref{sec:ab-procedure}). \paragraph{Self-play and curriculum RL.} Agents trained on a fixed data distribution are often brittle and may struggle to adapt to the real world~\citep{open}.
 Self-play~\citep{checker,gan,alphago} addresses this by having the agent learn through self-interaction, thus creating more diverse experiences and automatic curricula.
 In asymmetric self-play, the paradigm centers on ``\emph{Alice proposing a task, and Bob doing it}''~\citep{intrinsic,maestro,minimax-refine,paired}.
 We\hide{are among the first to} revive the classical asymmetric self-play~\citep{horde} in optimizing language models.
-Unlike traditional curriculum RL~\citep{accel}, which renders environments by specifying levels~\citep{paired}, our approach is \emph{generative} by nature, as we directly generate \emph{states} from auto-regressive language models.
-We believe such generative exploration in the joint state-action space presents a new training paradigm. \paragraph{Self-play in RLHF.} A growing line of research frames RLHF as a \emph{symmetric} self-play game, where both players are response players~\citep{nlhf,self-play-gu,srpo,dno}.
+Unlike traditional curriculum RL~\citep{accel}, which renders environments by specifying levels~\citep{paired}, our approach is \emph{generative} by nature, as we directly \textbf{generate states} from powerful generative models. \paragraph{Self-play in RLHF.} A growing line of research frames RLHF as a \emph{symmetric} self-play game, where both players are response players~\citep{nlhf,self-play-gu,srpo,dno}.
 However, these methods still rely on a fixed prompt distribution thus is sub-optimal.
-In contrast, we solve this by \emph{asymmetric} self-play, enabling evolving prompt distributions for more generalizable language agents.
-During our work, we notice one concurrent paper adopting the asymmetric two-player setup~\citep{gpo}, however (i) it applies to adversarial attack tasks instead of general alignment benchmarks, (ii) it is incompatible w/ direct preference optimization, and (iii) it relies on the maxmin principle (which may produce unlearnable environments~\citep{paired}) instead of the minimax \emph{regret} principle~\citep{fan1953minimax,savage1951theory} as we do.
-We also first precisely define the new problem of open-ended RLHF, generalizing over classical RLHF.
+In contrast, we solve this by \textbf{asymmetric} self-play, enabling evolving prompt distributions.
+During our work, we notice one concurrent nice work with the asymmetric setup~\citep{gpo}, however (i) it applies to adversarial attack tasks instead of general alignment, (ii) it is incompatible with direct preference optimization, and (iii) it relies on the maxmin (which may produce unlearnable environments~\citep{paired}) instead of the minimax \emph{regret} principle~\citep{fan1953minimax} as we do.
+We also first define open-ended RLHF, generalizing classical RLHF.